Ben-Jarvis/TEMP-crazy-tutorials-2024/docs/assignment/hardware_instruction.rst

 The final deliverables which you will be graded on for this hardware practical are the following:

 - Short presentation (4 slides maximum)
-- Video recording of your most successfull trials (up to 2 minutes)
+- Video recording of your most successful trials (up to 2 minutes)
+- Task video, code and presentation files submitted on Moodle by May 26th 23:59
 - Demonstration on May 27th: 3 trials (**best grade counts**), and each trial must be completed with only one battery

 Presentation